-- Qualified students have more opportunities to study and work abroad. - The increased international integration and cooperation facilitate CTU as well as CAF to expand relationships with international organizations.
-The increased relationships help CAF offer more training programs, conduct researches with international quality, and upgrade facilities and staff ...
+- Qualified students to learn abroad. - The increased international integration and cooperation facilitate the Cantho University (CTU) as well as CAF to expand relationships with international organizations.
+The increased relationships help CAF offer courses and conduct research of international quality, such as: upgrade facilities, upgrade staff capacity,....